-Blue is believed to symbolize the male gender in the Western cultures – though this hasn’t always been the case.
+Blue is believed to symbolize the male gender in the Western cultures – though this hasn’t always.
 In China, blue manifests itself as a color of healing, relaxation and immortality.
 In countries like Turkey, Greece and Albania, blue is said to repel evil.
 Hindu tradition associates blue with Krishna, a deity that embodies love, virtue and divinity.
 Furthermore, in German, Swedish and Norwegian languages, a naive person is said to look upon the world with a blue eye.

 Egyptian blue is considered to be the first synthetic pigment.
 Produced by the ancient Egyptians from around 2,200 BC, Egyptian blue was made from a mixture of ground limestone, sand and a copper-containing mineral (like azurite or malachite).
 The mixture was heated up to 1650°F, producing an opaque blue glass.
 The glass was then crushed and combined with thickening agents for application.

 Associated with the River Nile and the sky, ancient Egyptians used Egyptian blue to paint murals, statues and ceramics.
 Eventually, Egyptian blue spread to the Near East, the Eastern Mediterranean and the Roman Empire.
 Egyptian blue’s usage continued throughout the Late and Greco-Roman periods.
 However, the pigment died out in the 4th century AD, when the recipe for its manufacture was lost.